 Please note that you can create as many horizontal and vertical guides in the Viewer as you like, lock them and clear them too.
 This is all done from the View menu.

-It is very useful tool both during or after the shoot to help you to select the images that are properly focussed.
-Here in the Preferences you control the properties of the Focus Mask.
+It is a very useful tool both during or after the shoot to help you to select the images that are properly focussed.
+Here in the Preferences, you control the properties of the Focus Mask.

 You might want to control the Opacity of the mask as well as the Color, the be able to differentiate it from your subject.

-Note that this Preferences tab is not the only occasion to manage warnings.
+Note that this Preferences tab is not the only occasion to manage Capture One warnings.
 You are probably familiar with the checkbox in a lot of dialogs that say Don’t warn me again.
-Indeed, ticking that box, removes a tick here.
+Indeed, ticking that box removes a tick here.
 Even accidentally activating the Don’t warn me again checkbox can be undone here.

 Files And Folders